Aceinna/docs_openrtk/useOpenRTK/APP.rst

          :align: center
          :scale: 18%

-6. **Data Logging**
+6. **Data Logging and Parsing**
- * To log OpenRTK330 com port output when using the Anroid App, you have to connect OpenRTK330 with a PC or Raspberry Pi via micro-USB and run the aforementioned python driver on your PC or Raspberry Pi
+ All OpenRTK330 solution output can be logged from the serial ports when you connect a OpenRTK330 with a PC or Raspberry Pi via micro-USB,

+ * **Logging**: run the aforementioned python driver on your PC or Raspberry Pi

    - either